Housing benefit can be confusing. Here are some of the frequently asked questions (FAQs) that we're asked.

 When we receive your claim we will check the form and the proof that you have provided.
 If we have all of the information we need we will process your claim as quickly as possible and inform you of the outcome of your claim.

-If we need any further information we will phone or write to you.
+If we need any further information we will phone, write, email or contact you by text message.
 You will have one calendar month to provide us with any additional information that we request or for you to advise us when the information will be available.
 Failure to do this may result in you losing benefit.

 What happens if I don't agree with your decision?

 When we have decided your claim we will send you a notification letter, which will advise you of the outcome.
 The letter will include all of the details we have used to work out your benefit entitlement so it is important that you check that the information is correct.
-You must let us know within one month if you do not agree with the decision we have made in your case, see our how to appeal a decision page.
+You must let us know within one month if you do not agree with the decision we have made in your case.
+You can ask for an explanation of our decision, ask us to reconsider our decision or appeal against our decision.
+See our how to appeal a decision page.

 What happens if my circumstances change?